bradpotts/multi-tenancy-devise/README.md

     mount Subengine::Engine, :at => '/'

 #### Step 6 - Constrain the routs you want secured
-All the routes you want to have multi-tenacy login functions goes inbetween the constrainsts block.
+All the routes you want to have multi-tenacy login functions goes in between the constraints block.

     constraints(Subengine::Constraints::SubdomainRequired) do
       # Routes Requiring Security & Multi-Tenancy Routes